Looking Ahead: Gaza War and UK Elections

 We're back with the Victor Davis-Hansen show.

 Victor, on your point about Kamala Harris, I just want to read this quickly.
+This is from Town Hall

+website.
 I don't know who wrote it, but it has to do with a Politico morning consult poll.

-Found that Harris has a net disapproval rating of 5242, with the majority doubting that she even have a chance to win the presidency if she were the Democrat nominee.
+Found that Harris has a net disapproval rating of 5242, with the majority doubting that she would even have a chance to win the presidency if she were the Democrat nominee.

 Just three in five Democrat voters said they would vote for the vice president, with only 25% of independent voters saying they would cast a ballot for her.